 The Group invests the majority of its assets in investments that are traded in an active market.
 The Group holds securities that are listed on the PNG's National Stock Exchange (PNGX) and the Australian Stock Exchange (ASX).
-Those securities listed on the ASX are considered readily realisable while those listed on the PNGX are not due to illiquidity of the market.
+Those securities listed on the ASX are considered readily realisable while those listed on the PNGX are less realisable due to the limited liquidity of the market.
 Ultimate responsibility for liquidity risk management rests with the board of directors, which has built an appropriate liquidity risk management framework for the management of the Group short, medium and long-term funding and liquidity management requirements.
-The Group manages liquidity risk by maintaining adequate banking facilities.
+The Group manages liquidity risk by holding sufficient cash and cash equivalents.
+All payables are due for settlement within 0-3 months of year-end.